 Unpack, cook, eat.
 Voila!
 Your meals will be magically delivered to your home or workplace on your assigned delivery day (deliveries take place on Monday or Tuesday, depending on your zip code).
 You’ll know when your meal kits are delivered because the good folks at Miltown Eats let you know with a text and/or an email.
 Each dish comes complete with a step by step recipe (which you can keep in a binder that’s provided with your first order) as well as all the ingredients needed to create a delicious meal at home.

 Stay tuned for deals.
 Miltown Eats is a local company, so customers are community.
 And they engage their customers in a variety of ways, including monthly promotions and discounts that make sticking with their meal plans even easier.
 In fact, anyone reading this article is eligible for a special discount of 30% off their first order with the code ONMILWAUKEE.
-You can enter the code manually during checkout or click here to activate your offer
+You can enter the code manually during checkout or click here to activate your offer.

 For more information about Miltown Eats, visit miltowneats.com or download the Miltown Eats mobile app at the App Store or Google Play.
 You can also follow them on Facebook and Instagram.

 Lori is an avid cook whose accrual of condiments and spices is rivaled only by her cookbook collection.
-Her passion for the culinary industry was birthed while balancing A&W root beer mugs as a teenage carhop, fed by insatiable curiosity and fueled by the people whose stories entwine with each and every dish.
-She’s had the privilege of chronicling these tales via numerous media, including OnMilwaukee and in her book “Milwaukee Food.”
+Her passion for the culinary industry was birthed while balancing A&W root beer mugs as a teenage carhop, fed by insatiable curiosity and fueled by the people whose stories entwine with every dish.
+Lori is the author of two books: the "Wisconsin Field to Fork" cookbook and "Milwaukee Food".
 Her work has garnered journalism awards from entities including the Milwaukee Press Club.
+In 2024, Lori was honored with a "Top 20 Women in Hospitality to Watch" award by the Wisconsin Restaurant Association.

-When she’s not eating, photographing food, writing or recording the FoodCrush podcast, you’ll find Lori seeking out adventures with her husband Paul, traveling, cooking, reading, learning, snuggling with her cats and looking for ways to make a difference.
+When she’s not eating, photographing food, writing or planning for TV and radio spots, you’ll find Lori seeking out adventures with her husband Paul, traveling, cooking, reading, learning, snuggling with her cats and looking for ways to make a difference.